Pagadian: During World War II

 Pagadian was occupied by Japanese troops during World War II.
-From November 5 to 20, 1944, the combined American and Filipino troops including recognized guerrillas were attempted to take the town from the Japanese.
+From November 5 to 20, 1944, the combined American and Filipino troops attempted to take the town from the Japanese.
 Sixteen Japanese soldiers were killed, but they remained in possession of Pagadian.

 The establishment of the general headquarters of the Philippine Commonwealth Army and the Philippine Constabulary were stationed in Pagadian and active from November 21, 1944, to June 30, 1946, during and in the aftermath of World War II, including the military operations and engagements against the Japanese and liberated areas in Mindanao from November 21, 1944, to August 15, 1945.

-During the Marcos dictatorship
+1950s to the 1970s and the Martial Law Years

+On June 6, 1952, Congressman Roseller T. Lim authored R.A.
+711 dividing Zamboanga into two provinces - Norte (north) and Sur (south) then three months after, on September 17, 1952, it became the capital town of the newly established province of Zamboanga del Sur.
+Pagadian became a chartered city through R.A.
+5478 on June 21, 1969, becoming the third city in the Zamboanga Peninsula.

+On August 16, 1976, the city was one of the hardest hit areas in the Moro Gulf earthquake and tsunami of 1976, considered as the most devastating tsunami in the Philippines in recent times.
+Pagadian was the major city in the area that was struck by both the earthquake and tsunami and sustained the greatest number of casualties.

-The 1970s brought a period of numerous concurrent conflicts on the island of Mindanao, including Dumingag and Zamboanga del Sur.
-This included land dispute conflicts arising from the influx of settlers from Luzon and Visayas, and from the Marcos administration’s encouragement of militia groups such as the Ilaga.
+The 1970s brought a period of numerous concurrent conflicts on the island of Mindanao, including Pagadian and Zamboanga del Sur.
+This included land dispute conflicts arising from the influx of settlers from Luzon and the Visayas, and from the Marcos administration’s encouragement of militia groups such as the Ilaga.
 News of the 1968 Jabidah massacre ignited a furor in the Moro community, and ethnic tensions encouraged with the formation of secessionist movements.
 Additionally, an economic crisis in late 1969, violent crackdowns on student protests in 1970, and 1971, and eventually the declaration of Martial Law all led to the radicalization of many students.
 Many of them left schools in Manila and joined New People's Army units in their home provinces, bringing the Marxist-Leninist Maoist armed conflict to Mindanao for the first time.